erikeldridge/erikeldridge.github.com/_posts/2018-05-22-coastal-sage-scrub-permaculture.md

 * Health: 1-5, 5 = thriving
 * Sun: 1-5, 5 = full sun
 * Water: 1-3, 3 = wet soil

+# Observations

+Spring 2019

+Fat worms, even in unexpected places, like a gravel pile on black plastic under the English ivy.

+Salamanders common in moist places, esp under wood.

+Bees doing relatively well.
+Two of three hives survived the winter.

+Stropharia mycelium thriving in an area I thought was the sunniest and driest (though it does get a lot of shade) in the back yard.
+Matalija, Arctostaphylos and Eriogonum growing nearby don't seem to mind.

+Flock of robins eating English ivy seeds.
+Saw goldfinch for the first time.
+Juncos, towhees, brown creepers, house sparrows, chestnut-backed chickadees, crows common.

+Rats and gophers common.

+Saw a cat once hunting for rats 🐈